rrgmc/litsql/README.md

  * execute queries in databases
  * provide helper expressions to build things like "IsEQ()", "Not(expression)", "LT(value)".
 These are expected to be written as strings
  * be an ORM (**never**)

+The different SQL dialects uses code generation to add/remove things that are dialect specific.

 ## Installation